 Numerous studies have shown that a little bit of what we like to call “nature therapy” can go a long way to restore our sense of balance and well-being.
 Whether you’re facing times of great uncertainty and stress or you’re just looking to get some fresh air, nature can help.
 However, it can be hard to find the motivation to step outside with the intention to enjoy nature when we have so much on our plates inside.
-It’s times like these when participating in a challenge with like-minded people can make a big difference!
+This is especially true as we transition out of the carefree summer mindset and into the busy back to school schedule.

 Photo Credit Monique Vargas